01Documentation

 After requesting a pause or resume, fetch sandbox details to check the lifecycle status.

-During asynchronous pause, paused remains false and status continues to reflect the last committed runtime state, usually running.
+During asynchronous pause, paused remains false and status continues to reflect the cached runtime Pod state, usually running.
 It becomes true only after checkpoint upload has completed, the runtime pod has been released, and the sandbox is safe to resume from durable state.

 During resume, callers may wait while Sandbox0 creates and initializes a new runtime generation.
 After the resume transaction commits, status is running, paused is false, and runtime_generation has advanced.
 If an automatic pause is canceled before commit, status remains running, paused remains false, and runtime_generation does not change.